maxyou/CalendarPicker/README.md

 Can preset a selected day.
 Can customize almost all text size, color, bg color, and month title.

 Update:<br>
     v1.1: If no preset day, hide Selected button.
-Show it when a day be clicked. v1.1.2: Remove no needed example code and intent filter which create no needed launch icon.
+Show it when a day be clicked.<br>
+    v1.1.2: Remove no needed example code and intent filter which create no needed launch icon.<br>

 [demo apk](https://github.com/maxyou/CalendarPicker/blob/master/example-release.apk?raw=true)<br>